 Pizza Fridays, Open Mic Nights, Trivia, Movie Nights, High Table Dinner, Haunted Drumlin, Old School Sweat Workout, Wellness Walks… just the beginning of your college experience this year at Trent

 At Trent, opportunities abound to get involved, meet new people, explore your passions and interests through our many clubs and groups.
-This fall will be no exception as clubs and groups will be offering virtual and in person options to engage with life on and off campus.TCSA ClubsTCSA Levy GroupsTDSA Clubs
+This year will be no exception as clubs and groups will be offering virtual and in person options to engage with life on and off campus.TCSA ClubsTCSA Levy GroupsTDSA Clubs

 FPHL offers a wide range of support services for your time at Trent, including: cultural counsellors; academic and admissions assistance including tutoring for Indigenous students and all those taking Indigenous Studies courses; skills workshops held throughout the year and designed with the Indigenous learner in mind; student ambassadors who extend a welcoming hand to the community.
-This fall, Indigenous students and others will be able to enjoy cultural programming in spaces like the medicine garden as well as enjoy social fires on campus.
+This year, Indigenous students and others will be able to enjoy cultural programming in spaces like the medicine garden as well as enjoy social fires on campus.
 They are also offering their Ishkodehwin program live on Facebook.First Peoples House of Learning

-This fall, students can continue to fully access the services and support you have come to rely on and need for success.
+This academic year, students can continue to fully access the services and support you have come to rely on and need for success.
 Everything from Academic Skills and Advising to Careerspace, Financial Aid and the library are continuing virtually, in person or through a combination of the two.
 We’ve also added a few new supports to help students navigate this new and different year.

 Wondering where to start?
 Get in touch with your college office or Student Affairs.